spglib/spglib/doc/api.rst

 Site symmetry
 """"""""""""""

-``n_atoms`` is the number of atoms of the input cell. ``wyckoffs`` gives Wyckoff letters that are assigned to atomic positions of the input cell.
+``n_atoms`` is the number of atoms of the input unit cell. ``wyckoffs`` gives Wyckoff letters that are assigned to atomic positions of the input unit cell.
 The numbers of 0, 1, 2, :math:`\ldots`, correspond to the a, b, c, :math:`\ldots`, respectively.
 Number of elements in ``wyckoffs`` is same as ``n_atoms``. ``equivalent_atoms`` is a list of atomic indices that map to indices of symmetrically independent atoms, where the list index corresponds to atomic index of the input crystal structure.

 |